 To sanctify to what far ends He will,

 But which it only needs that we fulfil.

 The fourth stanza explains why the speaker cares so much about sharing these joys with those around him.
 He feels that the beautiful things of spring are“love”.
 There is nothing else that is like them.
 The pleasures of the season are available for everyone to sense and enjoy.

 There’s a lot about the world that the speaker and those around him do not understand.
 These things are “reserved for God above”.
 They are used by him for his own will.
-But spring, and the flowers, birds, and bees are able to bring a very simple pleasure into human lives which is easily understood.
+But spring and the flowers, birds, and bees are able to bring a very simple pleasure into human lives which are easily understood.